SheerPower Charts: Transform Data into Stunning Visuals

 y_axis_label "Frequency"

 !
-Add data points
+Add dataset one

-for n = 1 to size(freq)
+for n = 1 to size(freq1)

-if freq(n) = 0 then freq(n) = 1
+if freq1(n) = 0 then freq1(n) = 1

 add chart: x_axis str$(n),